 *Fees include £4 per term/£12 per year UKAGP membership.
 This is an optional payment.

 It is a requirement that psychotherapy students are in individual therapy for the duration of their training.
-The fees for individual therapy are paid by the student direct to their therapist and may range from approximately £55 to £75 per session.
-They are additional to the training fees quoted here.
+The fees for individual therapy are paid by the student directly to their therapist and may range from approximately £55 to £75 per session and are additional to the training fees quoted here.
 Students from the PG Dip year onwards must undertake individual supervision with a qualified supervisor whose fees are also paid directly by the trainee and are additional to the training fees quoted here.

 The full fee for the year is discounted by £200 when paid in one single payment.

 Spreading the cost